Axwabo/Budapest-Metro/README.md

 Since the project is spline-based, there's no "go that way" like in the real world, therefore we have to account for branching (forwards) and joining (backwards) turnouts.
 The menu item detects this automatically.

-The editor has switch groups, which, when selected, show handles that let you drag the turnout towards the branch to switch to.
+The editor has switch groups which, when selected, show handles that let you drag the turnout towards the branch to switch to.
 I'll improve it later as the snapping is a tiny bit clunky.

 In SpaceTransit, I have to manually set which tube should be connected to which, which can be confusing as the direction matters.
 Plus, after cloning remappers, it's easy to forget to assign a tube.

-In my previous metro project, I created a complicated system for wheels to detect that they've reached a different spline.
+In my previous metro project, I had created a complicated system for wheels to detect that they've reached a different spline.

 ## UI Rendering